Lifeboats of the Titanic: Lifeboat 4 (port)

-Of the seven members of the Ryerson party from First Class, only the five females were initially allowed to board, including Emily, her two daughters, Emily and Susan, the maid, and the governess.
+Of the seven members of the Ryerson party from First-Class, only the five females were initially allowed to board, including Emily, her two daughters, Emily and Susan, the maid, and the governess.
 The son, John, was not allowed until his father Arthur stepped forward, proclaiming, "Of course, that boy goes with his mother.
 He is only 13."
 All survived except Arthur, who stayed behind.

-As it had been ordered, Perkis steered the boat along the side of the ship in search for open gangways, since he had been told to take on board more passengers through them, but found no one.
-This way, the boat ended up near the davits of Boat 16 (which had been already launched), and two greasers, Thomas Ranger and Frederick William Scott, who were standing near them, climbed down the falls to Boat 4 (Scott fell into the water but was hauled aboard the lifeboat).
+As it had been ordered, Perkis steered the boat along the side of the ship in search for open gangways, since he had been told to take more passengers on board but found no one.
+This way, the lifeboat ended up near the davits of Lifeboat 16 (which had been already launched), and two greasers, Thomas Ranger and Frederick William Scott, who were standing near them, climbed down the falls to Lifeboat 4 (Scott fell into the water but was hauled aboard the lifeboat).
 The boat then rowed away from the ship in order to avoid suction.
-A third man, lamp trimmer Samuel Ernest Hemming, climbed down the falls of another lifeboat and swam over to Boat 4, which was about 200 yards away.
-Immediately after the sinking the boat rowed back to the wreckage to pick up more survivors (the only lifeboat to try immediately to do so).
-It picked up six or seven more men (trimmer Thomas Patrick Dillon, seaman William Henry Lyons, stewards Andrew Cunningham and Sidney Conrad Siebert, storekeeper Frank Winnold Prentice, and one or two more unidentified swimmers) from the water.
-Two (Siebert and Lyons) later died of exposure.
-The number of occupants later increased when other people were transferred from Boat 14 and Collapsible Boat D. By the time it reached Carpathia at 8:00 a.m. it had about 60 occupants including:
+A third man, lamp trimmer Samuel Ernest Hemming, climbed down the falls of another lifeboat and swam over to Lifeboat 4, which was about 200 yards away.
+Immediately after the sinking, the lifeboat rowed back to the wreckage to pick up more survivors (the only lifeboat to try immediately to do so).
+It picked up six or seven more men: trimmer Thomas Patrick Dillon, Seaman William Henry Lyons, Stewards Andrew Cunningham and Sidney Conrad Siebert, storekeeper Frank Winnold Prentice, and one or two more unidentified swimmers.
+Siebert and Lyons later died of exposure.
+Two of the names that were given are of greaser Alfred White and Emilio Portaluppi.
+Lamp trimmer Hemming said that one of the swimmers picked up from the sea was a foreign passenger who spoke English well.
+This could very well have been Emilio Portaluppi, an Italian that had lived in the U.S. for many years.
+In Portaluppi's (possibly embellished) accounts to his family he claimed to have been saved by the lifeboat that had Madeleine Astor in it, that is Boat 4 from the water.
+The number of occupants later increased when other people were transferred from Lifeboat 14 and Collapsible Boat D. By the time it reached Carpathia at 8:00 a.m. it had about 60 occupants including: